abellion/xenus/docs/README.md

 $adultUsers = $users->findAdults();
 ```

-> When creating a method you may find usefull to give an array of options if you want to sort the results for example.
+Because we added the `$options` parameter, we can simply sort the results :

 ```php
 $adultUsers = $users->findAdults([